 It turns out, the gas leak was inside the wall and spread inside the home.
 We could smell it outside since there were several wall penetrations created during the fire and subsequent suppression activities.
 A corrugated stainless steel tubing line inside the wall had been compromised by the heat from the fire, and the operational gas meter gave no obvious indication of leaking gas into the house.
 The homeowner confirmed that she smelled gas earlier that afternoon, but disregarded it in passing.
 The responding technician from the utility company checked the meter and verified a leak beyond the meter, since pressure was being lost inside the house.
 The meter was then safely secured.

 Eventual replacement of the vinyl siding may not have led to the discovery of the leaking gas, and the potential for a catastrophic event in the future was possible.
 Gas explosions happen occasionally, and you never know when your actions will involve a potential life-saving decision.

 ABOUT THE EXPERT

 Nathan Bromen joined Donan in 2011 and currently serves as Senior Fire Investigator in the firm’s Northeast region.
-He has 28 years of fire service experience.
+He began his fire investigation career in 1991.
 Mr. Bromen is an IAAI-Certified Fire Investigator and NAFI-Certified Fire & Explosion Investigator.
 He holds a Master of Science in Executive Fire Service Leadership from Grand Canyon University, a Bachelor of Science in Fire and Safety Engineering Technology from the University of Cincinnati, associate degrees in EMS Management and Fire Science Technology from the University of Cincinnati, and a diploma from the National Fire Academy.
 View Mr. Bromen’s full professional profile here.